The Best Used Small SUVs in 2026

 2017 Toyota RAV4

-Best for: Anyone looking for a good all-rounder
+Best for: Anyone looking for a well-rounded used SUV

-The 2017 RAV4 came standard with a 176-hp four-cylinder engine, which delivered a good combination of acceleration and fuel economy.
-This was the first year Toyota included standard Safety Sense, a comprehensive suite of driver-assistance features that bundles forward-collision avoidance, lane-departure warning, adaptive cruise control, and automatic high beam headlights, among other things.
-If modern safety features are a priority for you, check out any 2017-or-newer RAV4.
+The 2017 RAV4 came standard with a 176-hp four-cylinder engine that struck a solid balance between performance and fuel efficiency.
+This was also the first year Toyota included standard Safety Sense—a comprehensive driver-assistance package bundling forward-collision avoidance, lane-departure warning, adaptive cruise control, and automatic high beam headlights, among other features.
+If modern safety technology is a priority, any 2017-or-newer RAV4 is worth considering.

 2019 Volkswagen Tiguan